 What is an ingrown hair?

-An ingrown hair is a strand of hair that grows back into the skin after shaving, tweezing or waxing.
+An ingrown hair is a strand of hair that grows back into your skin after shaving, tweezing or waxing.
 They may be painful or itchy, and they commonly appear around your face, legs, armpits and pubic area.

 Symptoms and Causes

-What are the symptoms of ingrown hairs?
+What are the symptoms of ingrown hair?

 The symptoms of ingrown hair include:

-- Skin irritation
+- Skin irritation.

 Diagnosis and Tests

-How are ingrown hairs diagnosed?
+How is ingrown hair diagnosed?

 Management and Treatment